Frequently Asked Questions from our Loyal Customers

 A: Our expert installer has installed awnings on a wide variety of siding surfaces.
 Each has its own requirements, but they will be explained during the initial meeting.

 Q: Will the awning protect me from Rain or Snow?

-A: Awnings from Sullivan’s Awnings & Enclosures are engineered to handle light rain and wind.
+A: Awnings from Sullivan’s are engineered to handle light rain and wind.
 Water should not be allowed to pool on the fabric, so supervision is, as always, required when using the awning in light rain.
 Our awnings are NOT intended to support the weight of snow.

 Q: Do I need a protective hood for my awning?

 A: If the awning is under a soffit or eave, you do NOT need a hood.
-If the awning is exposed to the elements, you may choose to purchase the optional hood.
+If the awning is exposed to the elements, you really need the optional hood.

 Q: How do retractable awnings affect the temperature on my deck or patio?
 Inside my home?

 A: Retractable awnings reduce the temperature on your deck or patio by up to 20 degrees.
 Also, our fabric awnings reduce heat gain by 55-65% on Southern facing windows and 72-77% of Western facing windows.
 These properties make retractable awnings an excellent way to save on cooling costs.